pipihay/PYTHON/README.md

 # PYTHON
- # for picture to character :download PIL and argparse first
+ 1.for picture to character :download PIL and argparse first